OpenEvalProject/evals/manuscripts/elife-92737/v1/manuscript.md

 **Figure 5.:** (A) Growth profile of Mycobacterium tuberculosis (Mtb) H37Rv (Rv) in Middlebrook 7H9 liquid medium with or without mAb1/mAb2 (1 μg/mL).
 (B) CFU of Mtb H37Rv (Rv) on Middlebrook 7H10 solid medium with or without mAb1/mAb2 (1 μg/mL).
 Cultures were grown at 37 °C for 4–8 weeks.
 (C) Growth profile of Mycobacterium smegmatis (MS) in Middlebrook 7H9 liquid medium with or without mAb1/mAb2 (1 μg/mL).
 (D) CFU of Mycobacterium smegmatis (MS) on Middlebrook 7H10 solid medium with or without mAb1/mAb2 (1 μg/mL).
 Cultures were grown at 37 °C for 5–10 days.
 Data are shown as mean ± SD, n=3 (A, C) and n=3 biologically independent experiments performed in triplicate (B, D).
 Two-tailed unpaired Student’s t-test (A–D). p<0.05 was considered statistically significant.

-## Proteomics profiling of the mycobacterial response to anti-AG mAb
+### Proteomics profiling of the mycobacterial response to anti-AG mAb

 To elucidate the molecular mechanisms underlying the inhibition of mycobacterial growth by anti-AG antibodies, we conducted proteomic profiling of Mtb in response to anti-AG mAb1 treatment.
 Gene ontology (GO) enrichment analysis revealed significant enrichment of numerous cellular and metabolic processes, primarily related to the biosynthesis of the outer membrane, upon treatment with anti-AG mAb1.
 These processes include cell periphery, external encapsulating structure, organic substance metabolic process, cellular metabolic process, primary metabolic process, nitrogen compound metabolic process, and biosynthetic process (Figure 6A).
 Moreover, the formamidopyrimidine-DNA glycosylase N-terminal domain was enriched based on the analysis of functional enrichment and protein domain of differentially expressed antigens (Figure 6B and C).
 Additionally, the KEGG pathway analysis demonstrated a significant enrichment of lipoarabinomannan (LAM) biosynthesis pathways (Figure 6D).
 Consistently, the upregulated proteins Rv0236.1 and Rv3806c were involved in the biosynthesis of the mycobacterial cell wall arabinan (Figure 6E).
 In the re-annotated genome sequence of Mtb, Rv0236.1 consists of Rv0236c and Rv0236A.
 Rv0236c is predicted to be a cognate of the GT-C superfamily of glycosyltransferases and likely acts as arabinofuranosyltransferase involved in AG synthesis (Skovierová et al., 2009).
 On the other hand, Rv0236A is a small secreted protein involved in cell walls and cell processes (Marmiesse et al., 2004).
 Additionally, Rv3806c is a decaprenylphosphoryl-5-phosphoribose (DPPR) synthase involved in AG synthesis (He et al., 2015).
 These data provide compelling evidence to suggest that anti-AG mAbs regulate AG biosynthesis.

 ![Figure 6.](https://cdn.elifesciences.org/articles/92737/elife-92737-fig6-v1.jpg)

-**Figure 6.:** Mycobacterium tuberculosis (Mtb) to anti-arabinogalactan (AG) antibody.(A) Gene ontology (GO) class of differentially expressed proteins in Mtb H37Rv treated with mAb1 (1 μg/mL) for 30 hr followed by proteomics analysis.
+**Figure 6.:** (A) Gene ontology (GO) class of differentially expressed proteins in Mtb H37Rv treated with mAb1 (1 μg/mL) for 30 hr followed by proteomics analysis.
 IgG was set as control.
 (B) Functional enrichment of differentially expressed proteins in Mtb H37Rv in (A).
 (C) Protein domain of differentially expressed proteins in Mtb H37Rv in (A).
 (D) KEGG class of differentially expressed proteins in Mtb H37Rv in (A).
 (E) Upregulation or downregulation genes in Mtb H37Rv in (A).

-## Targeting AG by mAbs modulates the cell wall of Mtb
+### Targeting AG by mAbs modulates the cell wall of Mtb

 To verify the impact of anti-AG mAbs on the biosynthesis of the mycobacterial cell wall, we characterized the morphological changes of Mtb treated with or without mAbs.
 Intriguingly, mAb1 and mAb2 treatment both led to a dispersed distribution of Mtb in cultures (Figure 7A).
 Acid-fast staining further revealed the formation of a cord-like structure in Mtb treated with mAb1 or mAb2, which was not observed following ethambutol (EMB) treatment (Figure 7B).
 Moreover, electron microscopy demonstrated that anti-AG mAbs treatment markedly increased the thickness of the Mtb cell wall (Figure 7C and D).
 Based on these findings, we conclude that targeting AG by specific antibodies, and likely by galectin-9 as well, impairs the growth of Mtb and other mycobacteria by modulating cell wall structure.